Going Through These Things Thrice

-In those ancient days, a lot of people would type name.com into their browser to get an objective view of the site; and if they joined, it was on their own terms so the pimp got nothing.
+In those ancient days, a lot of people would type name.com into their browser to get an objective view of the site.
+If they joined, it was on their own terms so the pimp got nothing.

-Sure, some sites were legitimate, and many were not.
-Some were tottering on failure, and some were created as rip offs.
+Some sites were legitimate, most were not.
+Some created as rip offs.

 As bad as this is, what really put the bullet in the head of publishing sites was Google's attempt to destroy paying sites to promote their non-paying Knol.

-As mentioned before, one learns of a 'new' publishing site via the introduction made by a user on a site one is a member of.
+One often learns of a 'new' publishing site via the introduction made by a mere user.

-In a comment at the bottom of an article, for example, the commenter might post an 'invitation' to join another site.
+In a comment at the bottom of an article, there might post an 'invitation' to join another site.